h4r1sh/csipy-exercises/README.md

-CSIPy exercises
+CSIPy solutions
 ===============

-Exercises for the Python workshop.
+Solutions for the exercises.